 The winery closed at 8pm, and our group headed to Chaps for dinner where we enjoyed their comfort food menu, and vintage decor.
 Their chocolate mousse was to die for!
 If you’re ever in town, you have to stop in for their famous oatmeal!
 It’s baked with heavy cream and is unlike anything you’ve ever had before.

-We met in the famous Davenport Historic Hotel, and made our way to the completely renovated Steam Plant.
 I’ve been to Spokane many times over the years, but have never taken the time to visit the Steam Plant, and we were blown away by the renovation, and how the developer saved most of the original machinery and renovated the building around them.

 After working up an appetite, we returned to the office (some of us on Lime Scooters) for a lunch and learn with Aaron Cunningham, CEO of Inland Capital.